What’s in an XPUB?

 XPUB Tools

 During the implementation of this feature for our platform, we realized that the tools to interact with and derive addresses from XPUBs are far from ideal.
-While many excellent libraries exist already, most notably Unchained Capital’s unchained-bitcoin and Daniel Cousens’ bitcoinjs-lib, we decided to give back to the Bitcoin community and wider ecosystem by open-sourcing large parts of the code that is powering our multi-address wallet feature.
+While many excellent libraries exist already, most notably Unchained Capital’s unchained-bitcoin and Daniel Cousens’ bitcoinjs-lib, we decided to give back to the Bitcoin community and broader ecosystem by open-sourcing large parts of the code that is powering our multi-address wallet feature.

 The following packages are available on GitHub and via npm:

-- @swan-bitcoin/xpub-cli — A small command-line tool to derive and validate bitcoin addresses from extended public keys.
+@swan-bitcoin/xpub-cli — A small command-line tool to derive and validate bitcoin addresses from extended public keys.
 Supports xpub, ypub, and zpub extended public keys and their testnet equivalents.
 Support for legacy, SegWit, and native SegWit (bech32) addresses.

 Future Developments